The plates that define Munich. what they are, where they came from, and where to eat the canonical version.

 Schweinsbraten ★ 4.7

-Bavarian roast pork shoulder with crackling, served with Knödel and dark beer gravy.
-The Sunday-lunch Wirtshaus classic across Munich.
+Bavarian roast pork shoulder with crackling crackling, served with Knödel and a dark beer-and-caraway gravy.
+The Sunday-lunch Wirtshaus classic across Munich, paired with a Maß of Helles.

 Where: Augustiner-Stammhaus, Hofbräukeller, Wirtshaus Ayinger am Platzl, Spatenhaus an der Oper